-You are not allowed to be a company manager or director during bankruptcy, but in most cases you may continue to operate a business if you are a sole trader.
+You are not allowed to be a company manager or director during bankruptcy, but in most cases you may continue to operate a business.
 Sole traders are required to tell their customers that they are bankrupt unless their business name specifically includes their full legal name (eg. John Smith Landscape Supplies).

 The idea of being released from your debts and starting afresh can be attractive, but the reality of bankruptcy is never so simple.
 While bringing relief from harassing communications from creditors and easing your cash flow, bankruptcy may not resolve all of your issues.
 In fact, for some people, it can add more stress to an already stressful situation.